- Describe nuclear structure in terms of protons, neutrons, and electrons

 (b) The radius of the U-235 nucleus is so the density of the U-235 nucleus is:

-These values are fairly similar (same order of magnitude), but the nucleus is more than twice as dense as the neutron star.
+These values are fairly similar (same order of magnitude), but the neutron star is more than twice as dense as the U-235 nucleus.

 Check Your Learning Find the density of a neutron star with a mass of 1.97 solar masses and a diameter of 13 km, and compare it to the density of a hydrogen nucleus, which has a diameter of 1.75 fm (1 fm = 1 10–15 m).